nickav/myspace/data/posts/0003_wasm_from_scratch.md

 clang: error: linker command failed with exit code 1 (use -v to see invocation)
 ```

-This is clang telling us that here is no `_start` function (the function that eventually calls `int main` in a typical C program).
-OK, well it looks like there's a suggestion there too so let's just using that.
+This is clang telling us that there is no `_start` function (the function that eventually calls `int main` in a typical C program).
+Well it looks like there's a suggestion there too so let's just using that.
 The thing is `wasm-ld` is giving us the error.
 To pass a `wasm-ld` linker flag you have to prefix it with `-Wl,`, so the actual flag looks like: `-Wl,--no-entry`.

 I will now take the liberty to add a few more compiler flags that will matter later: